ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab07.md

 documentation from the Office of Student Life (e.g. hospitalization, death in family).
 You are being told NOW to get started and not to put off work on this assignment.

+# NOTE: This assignment will be available on submit.cs shortly.

+In the meantime, you can get started on it.
+An announcement will be made in class, and via Gauchospace email when it is available on submit.cs

 # You may pair or work alone on this lab.